 4 Easy Ways to Improve Your Diet This Summer

-After a long, cold winter, warm weather has finally arrived in Central Ohio!
+After a long, cold winter, warm weather has finally arrived in the Midwest!
 If you are like most seniors and caregivers, too many snowy days led to a lack of exercise and too much indulging in comfort foods that aren’t very healthy.
 We thought the month of June would be a great time to help you build a healthier lifestyle.

 Our Change Your Life this Summer series will focus on nutrition, exercise, important prevention screenings and the health benefits of having an active social life.
 We hope you will follow along and share this information with family and friends.

 Nutritional Needs Change as You Age

 You’ve been hearing it since childhood.
 Eat your veggies.
 Drink your milk.
 Healthy eating habits are even more important as you age.
 As you get older, what your body needs to stay fit changes.
 While a decrease in physical activity often means you need fewer overall calories, you might need to increase your intake of some vitamins and minerals.
 For example, older adults are at increased risk for vitamin D deficiency.
 That generally means you should increase your vitamins B12 and D intake, as well as your calcium.

 Determining what your personal nutritional needs are is a great discussion to have with your primary care physician during your next appointment.
 They might want to order blood work to see if you are vitamin D deficient, low in iron, or anything else.